zoharbabin/karaokify/README.md

 ## Generating the Karaoke-Style Video

 ### `karaokify.py`
 After you have a `transcript.json` file (either from `transcribe.py` or another process), you can generate the karaoke-style video.
-For example:
+You can use either a video file as input or separate audio and background files:

+Using separate audio and background files:
 ```bash
 python karaokify.py \
     --audio=my_podcast.mp3 \